ipnz/Docs/Policies/ModernSchools.md

 A significant step was setting up the [New Zealand Association for Computing, Digital and Information Technology Teachers (NZACDITT)](http://nzacditt.org.nz/), an association to create a community of IT teachers.
 The association is a place to share resources, communicate, and speak with one voice to get the subject area recognised and supported.

-**3.5       **  **National Standards**
+### 3.5 National Standards

+#### 3.5.1 Background

-**3.5.1        Background:** In December 2008, the Education (National Standards) Amendment Bill was passed into law under urgency within the first 100 days of the incoming National government.
+In December 2008, the Education (National Standards) Amendment Bill was passed into law under urgency within the first 100 days of the incoming National government.
 The standards were implemented at years 1 through to 8 in 2010.
 Broadly, the standards have been introduced as a tool to address persistent disparities in New Zealand's education system, and improve reporting mechanisms to parents/caregivers.
 National Standards set expectations about what students need to meet in reading, writing and mathematics in the first eight years at school.

+#### 3.5.2 Criticism

-**3.5.2        Criticism:** National Standards have been subject to controversy from the start.
+National Standards have been subject to controversy from the start.
 Broadly, the [criticism](http://policyprojects.ac.nz/teleaandrews/)have been across political, theoretical, and implementation dimensions.
 Besides the rush in which they were introduced, one [opposition view](http://thestandard.org.nz/why-new-zealands-educational-standards-are-crashing/) of National Standards is the concern that "at the same time [the Government] cut funding for the literacy and numeracy projects despite their effectiveness".

 National Standards have been criticised by education expert by John Hattie, the person who is said to have inspired them in the first place.
 Hattie "supports the concept of standards-based learning but not the system the Government has introduced."